Sound Strategy — How to Talk Music For Non-Musicians

 Convey Actual & Target Emotions

-When creating an advert, often the goal is to establish an emotional response between the viewer and a product or service – music is an invaluable tool for achieving this.
-Whilst building a brief, describe the emotions you want a piece of music to convey.
+Often, the goal of ads is to have the product or service trigger an emotional response from the viewer, and music is an invaluable tool for achieving this.
+When building a brief, describe the emotions you want the music to convey.
 Our composers can translate these into musical cues for the viewer.
 Next time you listen to music, think about how it achieves an emotional response: building dynamics can increase the intensity of a piece, a minor key suggests seriousness, whilst raising the tempo can create suspense.

 Be Specific & Use References